djosephsen/lazlo/Readme.md

 # Lazlo
-## An event-driven chatops framework for Slack in Go.
+## An event-driven, lua-scriptable chatops automation framework for Slack in Go. (phew)

 The prototypical IRC bot responds to text.
 Generally, the pattern is you provide a regex to match on, and some code to run when someone says something